-A hard restart, sometimes referred to as a hard reboot, is the process of manually rebooting a computer when it encounters a grave error.
+A hard restart, sometimes called a hard reboot, manually reboots a computer when it encounters a grave error.

 These errors, like BSoD errors, typically cause system freezes that prevent users from giving instructions to the computer, including mouse inputs and keystrokes.

 The best action in this situation is usually to force the computer to reboot to clear the error.

 And while hard restarts are pretty effective for clearing most PC errors, they can be bad for your computer’s health.
 Here’s why: